 Cinereous Vultures

 Our cinereous vultures, J.D. and Eve, are actually viewable right now!
 Though they may be difficult to spot since their habitat doesn’t directly come in contact with our guest walkway.
 However, when visiting with the tapirs, if you look close enough, you may be able to spot them behind the tapir habitat!
+Additionally, a trip of the Virginia Zoo Express train will take you behind the scenes and give you a closer view of their habitat (you may get the chance to see them eating too!).
 This is their temporary housing area while we work on building them a new habitat right across from the Asia: Trail of the Tiger entrance!
 Stay tuned for progress!

 Dexter Cattle